femrek/intellij-pubdev-package-versions/README.md

 ## Features

 - Supports version completions inside `dependencies` and `dev_dependencies` sections.
-- Suggests the **latest** version of a package when typing a dependency name.
+- Suggests the **latest** version of a package when typing a dependency version.
 - Also, shows **all versions**.

 ### Latest version